matthiaskoenig/mcp/docs/07_mca.rst

 Note that the Jacobian matrix is :math:`J = N \cdot \epsilon` at a steady state (assuming no mass conservation).

 **Control coefficients**
+A control coefficient measures the relative steady state change in a system variable, e.g. pathway flux :math:`J` or metabolite concentration :math:`S`
+The two main control coefficients are the *flux* and *concentration control coefficients*.

+**Concentration control coefficient**
 The (unscaled) concentration control coefficients specify how the concentrations change due to a perturbation of a parameter (typically an enzyme concentration) that effects one or more fluxes.
 In terms of derivatives,